A hybrid finite volume -- finite element method for bulk--surface coupled problems

 As the first step, we assume a time discretization (say, the implicit Euler method) and consider the mixed form of \eqref{diffeq1} and boundary conditions

-where the right hand side $f$ accounts for the source term and for the values of concentration from the previous time step, $\tilde\phi$ is the scaled \rev{(by the reciprocal of time step)} porosity coefficient\rev{, and $\dO_{i,D}$ includes $\dO_i\cap\Gamma$, where $\tilde{u}_D=v$}.
+where the right hand side $f$ accounts for the source term and for the values of concentration from the previous time step, $\tilde \phi$ \rev{is the porosity coefficient scaled by the reciprocal of the time step size}, and $\dO_{i,D}$ includes $\dO_i\cap\Gamma$, where $\tilde{u}_D=v$.

 For a cell $T\in\T_{i,h}$, $\bx_{T}$ denotes the barycenter of $T$, and $u_T$ denotes the averaged concentration.
 We formally assign $u_T$ to $\bx_T$.
 Integrating the mass balance equation \eqref{lap} over $T$ and using the divergence theorem, we obtain: